nickmmark/na-pathway/README.md

 ### 🪪 License
 NaPathway is released under an [MIT License](https://opensource.org/license/mit) - free to reuse (including commercially) but please acknowledge where you got it!
+It's my sincere hope that people **will** steal this code and use it to deploy within thier own EHR.

 <br><br>